-To attend a meeting with a college admissions representative during the regular school day, a senior student must secure a "Request to Attend College Admissions Presentation" form from the Guidance Office and obtain the signatures of the student's Guidance Counselor and classroom instructor (indicating permission to be absent from class at the specified time and date).
+S-block or after school.
+To attend a meeting during S-block, register for the meeting via your MyFlexLearning account.
+To attend a meeting with a college admissions representative during the regular school day outside of S-block, a senior student must secure a "Request to Attend College Admissions Presentation" form from the Guidance Office and obtain the signatures of the student's Guidance Counselor and classroom instructor (indicating permission to be absent from class at the specified time and date).
 The completed form must be turned in to the Guidance Secretary.
 A pass to attend the presentation will then be issued.